IvoKara/jade-development-classwork/README.md

 ...

 ## Steps to reproduce
-In order to use the provided `jade-quickstart-archetype` you will need to add it to the local maven archetype set.
+In order to use the provided `jade-archetype-quickstart` you will need to add it to the local maven archetype set.

 To do this an `install.sh` script is created for convenience.